Do you supply a printable copy of The Positive Nutrition Pyramid?

-It will be published in Canada on 19 December 2017 and available to purchase in the US from that date.
+It was published in Canada and the United States on 19 December 2017.
 Click here for more info and quick buy pre-order links.

 Has it been released in Australia?

 Yes, the book was released in Australia earlier this year and can be purchased from leading book retailers.